status-im/specs/docs/raw/push-notification-server.md

 apart from the `hash` of the public key and the `version` of the last options, in order to make sure that old messages are not processed.

-A client MAY unregister from a server on explicit logout if multiple accounts are used on a single device.
+A client MAY unregister from a server on explicit logout if multiple chat keys are used on a single device.

 ## Advertising a push notification server